sages-pl/src-python/docs/sonarqube/3-cicd/3b-analysis.md

 ---

-## Practice Tasks for Students
+## Exercises

-### Task 1: Review and Modify the Default Quality Gate
+### Exercise 1: Review and Modify the Default Quality Gate

+**Objective**:
-- **Objective**: Learn how to review and adjust the default quality gate settings in SonarQube.
+Learn how to review and adjust the default quality gate settings in SonarQube.

-- **Steps**:
+**Tasks**:
 1. Navigate to **Administration > Quality Gates** in SonarQube.
 2. Review the default quality gate and its conditions.
 3. Modify the conditions, such as increasing the minimum code coverage or changing the allowed number of bugs.
 4. Apply the modified quality gate to a project.

 ---

-### Task 2: Create and Assign a Custom Quality Gate
+### Exercise 2: Create and Assign a Custom Quality Gate

+**Objective**:
-- **Objective**: Practice creating and assigning a custom quality gate to a project.
+Practice creating and assigning a custom quality gate to a project.

-- **Steps**:
+**Tasks**:
 1. Navigate to **Administration > Quality Gates**.
 2. Create a custom quality gate by specifying conditions like coverage on new code, bug thresholds, and duplication limits.
 3. Assign the custom quality gate to a project.
 4. Run an analysis on the project and ensure that it passes or fails based on the custom gate conditions.

 ---

-### Task 3: Analyze Static Analysis Results and Improve Code Quality
+### Exercise 3: Analyze Static Analysis Results and Improve Code Quality

+**Objective**:
-- **Objective**: Review the static analysis results and fix issues based on SonarQube's findings.
+Review the static analysis results and fix issues based on SonarQube's findings.

-- **Steps**:
+**Tasks**:
 1. Run a static analysis on a sample project.
 2. Review the findings under the **Issues** tab for categories like bugs, vulnerabilities, and code smells.
 3. Fix the identified issues in the codebase.
 4. Re-run the analysis to confirm that the issues are resolved and the quality gate passes.

----

-These tasks will help students familiarize themselves with **static analysis** and **quality gates** in SonarQube, allowing them to enforce and maintain high code quality standards in their projects.